JoshOrndorff/utxo-workshop/README.md

 ## UI Demo

 In this UI demo, you will interact with the UTXO blockchain via the [Polkadot UI](https://substrate.dev/docs/en/development/front-end/polkadot-js).

+The following demo takes you through a scenario where `Alice sends Bob a UTXO with value 50` from her original UTXO (value 100) that she already had during genesis:

 1. Compile and build a release in dev mode